 Intake manifolds and gaskets:

 The PCV system collects the oil from vapors using an oil separator.
 After that the vapors are directed into the engine intake through the PCV valve.

 In many BMW, Volvo and other European models, the plastic and rubber parts of the PCV system crack and fall apart at higher mileage, creating vacuum leaks.
 In some GM cars, a PCV valve has a rubber diagram inside that is very common to fail.
 To repair the problem, failed parts must be replaced.
 Parts are not very expensive, but in many cars the components of the PCV system are installed under the intake manifold.
 Removing an intake manifold is a labor-intensive job.

-Diagnosing vacuum leaks is not always easy.
-Mechanics use a scan tool and other testing equipment.
-One way is to look for common problems in your make model and year.
+.
+A smoke machine produces vapor that looks like smoke.
+This vapor is introduced inside the intake manifold and a vacuum leak can be spotted visually by vapor coming out in the area of the leak.
+If no equipment is available, another way is to look for common problems in your Make, Model and Year.
 If your car has a vacuum leak, there is a good chance someone already had the same problem in the same car.
-Try, for example, searching Youtube or Google for 'Toyota Corolla 2005 common vacuum leak' and you will see people posting the repair information.
+Try, for example, searching YouTube or Google for 'Toyota Corolla 2005 common vacuum leak' and you will see people posting the repair information.
+In this car (Corolla), the intake manifold is the common source of vacuum leaks.
 We also found many YouTube videos

 on diagnosing vacuum leaks.
 Checking the technical service bulletins can also help.
 We posted a list of websites that offer paid access to factory service manuals for different cars at the bottom of this article